 What is an RF Division?

-The Rebel Federation is called a Federation for a reason.
-Federations are typically a form of government.
-In our context, we’re an organization with smaller divisions that have internal autonomy, where they have come together to form a whole through teamwork.
-RF’s Divisions are different parts of the RF who all play on a similar video game or game on a similar platform, and are organized by holding weekly group events and practices.
+The Rebel Federation is called a “Federation” for a reason.
+Federations are typically a form of government made up of other smaller self-governing bodies.
+In our context, we’re an organization with smaller divisions that have internal autonomy, where they have come together to form a single community through teamwork, networking, and cooperation.
+Our Divisions establish different parts of the Rebel Federation that play similar games or share common interests, and are organized by holding weekly group events and practices.

-Unlike RF Teams, Divisions typically have a player base of 25+ active members, and need at least that many to get started.
+Divisions require a player base of at least 10+ active members to get started.

-Divisions usually are free to build the structure that works best for them.
+Divisions are free to build and use an organizational structure that works best for them.
 Divisions often have their own rank structure.
-In the broader RF community, Divisions are lead by Division Leaders, which is a community rank above RF Member.
-These Division Leaders are usually the Members who start the Division or were elected by the Division’s leadership to serve that position.
-They are responsible for exactly what the name describes, leading the division and making sure it’s active for members involved.
+In the broader RF community, Divisions are led by Division Leaders, which is a community rank above RF Member.
+These Division Leaders are usually the RF Members who start the Division or were elected by the Division’s leadership to serve that position.
+They are responsible for exactly what the name describes, leading the division, and making sure it’s active for members involved.
 It’s a community leadership opportunity.
-Successful Division Leaders often go on to become RF Administrators and lifetime members of the Rebel Federation.
+Successful Division Leaders occasionally go on to become RF Administrators and lifetime members of the Rebel Federation.

-Divisions, when they start, are given a channel on the Hub Discord to help build interest and visibility among RF members.
-As the division grows, its own Discord is set up, and eventually a blog that can be used to post information and updates.
+Divisions, when they start, are given a portal channel on the Hub Discord server linking to their own server to help build interest and visibility among RF members.
+As the division grows, its Discord server grows with it and receives increased support from RF’s Teams, and eventually a blog that can be used to post information and updates.

 Divisions who have a Discord also typically own their own Discord, there’s no requirement to give up the keys—we consider RF a community effort.
-Hub Command supports Division Discords through maintenance, role set up, graphics set up, and bot setup—we even have our own bots that can be configured to help!
+RF’s Hub Command (HUBCOM) supports Division Discord servers through maintenance, role set up, graphics set up, and bot setup—we even have our own bots that can be configured to help!

 Division Types and Hub Command Support